 - Easy to make

-- A guaranteed crowd pleaser
+- A guaranteed crowd-pleaser

-Vegan dark chocolate: I highly recommend using a good quality dark chocolate for this chocolate mousse cake as the flavour will come through in the end result.
+Vegan dark chocolate: I highly recommend using a good quality dark chocolate for this chocolate mousse cake as the flavor will come through in the end result.
 The more bitter the chocolate, the less sweet the end result.
-I usually go for a 70% chocolate, but you can add one or two tablespoons of pure maple syrup to the filling according to your taste.
+I usually go for 70% chocolate, but you can add one or two tablespoons of pure maple syrup to the filling according to your taste.

-Silken tofu: this high protein ingredient gives this cake it’s amazing creamy, silky texture, and don't worry you won't be able to taste it at all!
+Silken tofu: this high protein ingredient gives this cake its amazing creamy, silky texture, and don't worry you won't be able to taste it at all!

 Sea salt: to help balance the sweetness of the dessert.
-You can also use maldon flakes or Himalayan pink salt depending on what you have to hand
+You can also use Maldon flakes or Himalayan pink salt depending on what you have to hand

-Fresh berries: these are optional, you can top this mousse cake with anything you'd like or just leave it plain and it will still b e delicious.
-I like to use fresh blueberries, raspberries, strawberries and blackberries.
+Fresh berries: these are optional, you can top this mousse cake with anything you'd like or just leave it plain and it will still be delicious.
+I like to use fresh blueberries, raspberries, strawberries, and blackberries.

-Transfer the filling into the cake tin using a spatula to smooth is out.
+Transfer the filling into the cake tin using a spatula to smooth it out.
 To get the swirl effect on top, place the cake tin on top of a turntable, and use your spatula to make a swirl print on the surface of the cake whilst spinning the turntable.
 Place in the fridge to set for 3-4 hours (or overnight if preferred).